 The 10x compression is real if and only if two conditions hold.
 First, the seed-capture step happens continuously throughout the founder's week (the full case for capture-continuously-not-on-demand is at the hybrid human-AI writing workflow that actually works in 2026; the failure mode is on-demand seed-generation by prompting the AI for ideas, which converges on category-default posts).
 Second, the AI tool drafts in the founder's specific voice rather than the helpful-assistant default.
 The 10x compression collapses to 1.5x or 2x if the tool produces drafts that need to be substantially rewritten to sound like the founder; the founder is still doing thirty minutes of editing on a thirty-second draft.

-What founders actually need from an AI Twitter tool
+What do founders actually need from an AI Twitter tool?

 Four operational requirements that bind specifically for founders, in roughly the order they bind.